RamonRomeroQro/ComputerGraphics/lab3/README.txt

  * How can I make this assignment better?
  **********************************************************************/

-It was easier to under stand, especially thanks to what we saw in class.
+It was easier to understand, especially thanks to what we saw in class.

 /**********************************************************************